BeyGood

 BeyGood (stylized as BeyGOOD) is a non-profit organization founded in 2013 by American singer-songwriter Beyoncé.

 Background

 BeyGood initiative was established by Beyoncé in 2013 during The Mrs. Carter Show World Tour.
-It serves as an extension of her philanthropic efforts and has now become a 501(c)(3) Public Charity known as the BeyGood Foundation.
-The foundation remains dedicated to promoting economic equity and education.
-Through various programs, BeyGood has made contributions in areas such as education, health, housing, water scarcity, and disaster relief.
-Having an impact in South Africa, Haiti, Burundi, Australia, United Kingdom, the Caribbean, United States, and more.
+It serves as an extension of her philanthropic efforts and has now become a 501(c)(3) public charity known as the BeyGood Foundation.
+BeyGood has made contributions in areas such as education, health, housing, water scarcity, and disaster relief in South Africa, Haiti, Burundi, Australia, United Kingdom, the Caribbean, United States, and more.